Harshyadav02/Aapka-Aspataal-By-Flask/README.md

 Here's an overview of the application directory structure:

-- `init.py` : The main file of the project.
+- `init.py`: The main file of the project.
-- `auth.py` : file which contain **authorization** and **authentication**.
+- `auth.py`: file which contains **authorization** and **authentication**.
-- `view.py` : This file contain Patient related views.
+- `view.py`: This file contains Patient related views.
-- `doctor_views.py` : This file contain Doctor related views.
+- `doctor_views.py`: This file contains Doctor related views.
-- `medicine_views.py` : This file contain Medicine related views.
+- `medicine_views.py`: This file contains Medicine related views.
-- `ward_views.py` : This file contain ward related views.
+- `ward_views.py`: This file contains ward-related views.
-- `bill_views.py` : This file contain Bill related views.
+- `bill_views.py`: This file contains Bill related views.
-- `db.py` : This file contain database related confrigation for the project.
+- `db.py`: This file contains database-related configuration for the project.
-- `models.py` : This file contain models.
+- `models.py`: This file contains models.

 ##### Directory
-- `templates` : This directory contain all the HTML files.
+- `templates`: This directory contains all the HTML files.
-- `static` : This directory contain CSS, JavaScript and images file.
+- `static`: This directory contains CSS, JavaScript, and image files.